eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `bridge_ip` - (Computed) - String - BridgeIP is a specific IP address and netmask for the docker0 bridge, using standard CIDR notation.
 - `data_root` - (Computed) - String - DataRoot is the root directory of persistent docker state (default "/var/lib/docker").
 - `default_ulimit` - (Computed) - List(String) - DefaultUlimit is the ulimits for containers.
+- `default_runtime` - (Computed) - String - DefaultRuntime is the default OCI runtime for containers (default "runc").
 - `exec_opt` - (Computed) - List(String) - ExecOpt is a series of options passed to the runtime.
 - `exec_root` - (Computed) - String - ExecRoot is the root directory for execution state files (default "/var/run/docker").
 - `experimental` - (Computed) - Bool - Experimental features permits enabling new features such as dockerd metrics.